 These activities are required to successfully complete this benchmark.
-You will be assigned a Dissertation Chair at the beginning of the semester; if you have not been assigned a Dissertation Chair within a week of the course start date, please contact your department.
-Upon assignment of a Dissertation Chair, please contact your Dissertation Chair immediately to discuss a plan for developing your proposal this semester, including identifying target dates for each of the activities listed below.
+You will continue to work with your Dissertation Chair/Committee at the beginning of the semester.
+Please contact your Dissertation Chair immediately to discuss a plan for further developing/finalizing your research this semester, including identifying target dates for each of the activities listed below.

-Weeks Topics Activities/Assignments 1-10 1) Submit documents to the dissertation Committee Chair using Microsoft Word.
+Weeks Topics Activities/Assignments

+1-10 1) Submit documents to the dissertation Committee Chair using Microsoft Word.
 If the Dissertation Chair uses the reviewing and tracking features in Revise Chapters 1-3 Microsoft Word, the student should become proficient with those features.
 2) Submit work that conforms to Chaminade University guidelines for format and style Implementation 3) Use only a Chaminade University or Canvas LMS account for any e-mail correspondence with the Dissertation Chair.
-4) Maintain contact and communication with the Dissertation Chair at least once a month (more frequent is better) 5) Understand that the working relationship between student and chair is unique and based on a trusting interaction between professionals.
-The Data collection student should contact the Dissertation Chair for clarification on points in questions concerning research and writing and for advice and information regarding the dissertation process.
+4) Maintain contact and communication with the Dissertation Chair at least once a month (more frequent is better) Data collection 5) Understand that the working relationship between student and chair is unique and based on a trusting interaction between professionals.
+The student should contact the Dissertation Chair for clarification on points in questions concerning research and writing and for advice and information regarding the dissertation process.
 Compose Chapter 4 6) Utilize the information received from the Dissertation Chair / Committee to make the recommended organizational, content, format, and style changes in the proposal paper, dissertation, and final report.
 7) Inform the Dissertation Chair of any changes in position, address, and Compose Chapter 5 other contact information, as well as professional and personal changes that might affect the student's progress.
 8) Follow the policies and procedures established by the university's IRB for research with human subjects and the regulations that the student's own agency or institution may have concerning the protection of human subjects in research.
 9) Be current with CITI certification.